katholt/srst2/README.md

 To type these virulence genes using SRST2, download the full set of sequences from the VFDB website (http://www.mgc.ac.cn/VFs/Down/VFDB_setB_nt.fas.gz) and follow these steps to generate SRST2-compatible files for your genus of interest.

-1 - Extract virulence genes by genus from the main VFDB file, CP_VFs.ffn:
+1 - Extract virulence genes by genus from the main VFDB file, `CP_VFs.ffn`:

 ```
 python VFDBgenus.py --infile CP_VFs.ffn --genus Clostridium